eth-vaw-glaciology/course-101-0250-00/website/index.md

 # Solving PDEs in parallel on GPUs with Julia

-🎉 Welcome to ETH's **course 101-0250-00L** on solving partial differential equations (PDEs) in parallel on graphical processing untis (GPUs) with the [Julia programming language](http://www.julialang.org/).
+🎉 Welcome to ETH's **course 101-0250-00L** on solving partial differential equations (PDEs) in parallel on graphical processing units (GPUs) with the [Julia programming language](http://www.julialang.org/).

 > **Announce:** course starts on Tuesday Sept.
 21, 2021 at 12h45